danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Dreams
  - Uncommon
  - Unlocked by listening to the Seer's last words
- - Increases chance of gaining Essence
+ - Dream Nail deals damage in exchange for Essence

 ## Glyph of Greed
  - Common